jcesarstef/dotdotslash/README.md

 git clone https://github.com/jcesarstef/dotdotslash/
 ```

-This tool has made to work with Python3
+This tool was made to work with Python3

 # Usage